brootware/wireshark-profiles/README.md

 # wireshark-profiles

-wireshark profiles that I use for network forensics.
+wireshark profiles as code that I use for network forensics.